liamt19/Lizard/README.md

 Creating this in my spare time, mainly using it to learn more about optimization and computer games.
 I'm uploading it here so I can keep backups of it and not lose it when my laptop finally dies.

-**To the dozen or so people that saw this repo before version 10.0:** This was formerly named "LTChess".
-This was an unfortunate choice of naming as that name was already taken by [Laurie Tunnicliffe](https://www.chessprogramming.org/Laurie_Tunnicliffe), who has a website for the true "LTChess" [here](https://ltchess.weebly.com/).
-Sorry Laurie!

 ## Ratings
 <div align="center">